DHBW-TrainingApp/Blog/Week16.md

   To format code using the Autoformat function on Windows, press [CTRL]+[SHIFT]+[F] simultaneously.
 Under MacOS you use the key combination [CMD]+SHIFT]+[F].</li>

   <li>Using Rename<br>
-  Rename can be used when you decide to rename a variable for example.
+  Rename can be used when you decide to rename for example a variable.
 The key combination [CTRL]+[SHIFT]+[r] can be used to rename the variable,
     at any point where it has been used.</li>
   </ul>